-Dr. Rick Bryck received his Ph.D. in Psychology from the University of Oregon.
-His graduate work centered on the study of executive function (EF) using both behavioral and neuroscience methodologies.
-His current interests revolve around understanding disparities in EF, as well as testing the efficacy of interventions and programs aimed at enhancing EF.
-Bryck has served as the principal investigator on grants exploring an in-home cognitive training program for low income children, the well-being and academic effects of resilience training for college students with learning differences (LD), and as a program evaluator on a NSF funded project providing STEM mentoring for students with LD.
-Bryck has presented professional learning workshops on executive functioning, long-term memory and educational techniques for enhancing learning.
+Dr. Bryck’s work centers on the study of executive function (EF), including understanding disparities in EF, and testing the efficacy of interventions, programs, and strategies aimed at enhancing EF.
+He has served as an investigator on grants exploring: a cognitive training program for low income children, the well-being and academic effects of resilience training for neurodivergent college students, and the effects of metacognitive and EF scaffolds in math problem solving.
+He also serves as the campus lead on a National Science Foundation project providing STEM mentoring for students with disabilities.
+Rick regularly presents professional learning workshops on EF and educational techniques for enhancing learning.
+He also regularly teaches in Landmark College’s Learning Differences and Neurodiversity online certificate program for education professionals, including courses on student engagement, executive function, and classroom technologies for diverse learners.

 Ph.D., Psychology, University of Oregon